glzr-io/zebar/README.md

 To create a new widget, simply copy its config file into the `%userprofile%/.glzr/zebar` directory.

 Widgets are powered by native webviews (_similar_ to Electron, but less resource heavy).
-Every widget has its own config file and a corresponding HTML file for the markup and styling of the window.
+Every widget has its own config file and a corresponding HTML file for the markup and styling of the widget.
 This is an ordinary HTML file, so any frontend framework (React, Angular, Vue, etc.) can be used.

 Zebar exposes various system information (refered to as "providers") which can be used and displayed by your frontend.
 This includes stats like CPU usage, battery info, various window manager integrations, and lots more.